Samuel Merritt University

 - Visit website

-Accredited online counseling degrees prepare students to help people manage mental health conditions, relationship challenges, addiction, career decisions, and life transitions.
-Programs combine counseling theory, assessment skills, ethics, and supervised clinical practice.
-Unlike many fields, counseling has a clearly defined licensure ladder: a bachelor’s degree builds the foundation, but independent clinical practice as a Licensed Professional Counselor (LPC) or Licensed Mental Health Counselor (LMHC) requires a master’s degree, supervised post-graduate clinical hours, and a passing score on a national exam.
+An online counseling degree prepares students to help people manage mental health conditions, relationship challenges, addiction, career decisions, and life transitions, combining counseling theory, assessment skills, ethics, and supervised clinical practice.
+Unlike many fields, counseling has a clearly defined licensure ladder: a bachelor’s degree builds the foundation, but independent clinical practice as a Licensed Professional Counselor (LPC) or Licensed Mental Health Counselor (LMHC) requires a master’s degree, supervised post-graduate clinical hours, and a passing national exam score.
 Licensure requirements – including the title used and the number of supervised hours – vary by state and are set by state licensing boards.

 Every school list on this site is ordered by the BOC Score, computed from the most recent school-level data published by the U.S. Department of Education (College Scorecard and IPEDS).
 To qualify, a school must be currently operating and accredited by an agency recognized by the U.S. Department of Education.
 Each eligible school is then scored on five measures, percentile-ranked against schools at the same credential level: